urichmond-cmsc240/cmsc-240-fall-2025-lab-1-new-student-orientation-cmsc240-lab-1/README.md

 ---

-### Bonus Challenges
+### Bonus Challenges (not worth any points, but just for fun)

 #### Q11.
-"I heard a rumor from an old alumni that there's a ghost in the bell tower of the [library](/campus/library/).
+"I heard a rumor from an old alumni that there's a ghost in the third floor of the [library](/campus/library/).
 I've never even seen the third floor -- there's only two floors!
 So it must be fake!
 But if you know a way, can you show me how to get to it??"
 ```
 Your answer here
 ```